review from http://www.jambase.com/headsup.asp?storyID=1568

 then later the hallowed room that delivered my earliest Dead and Phish glory

 nights.
-Janes was
+Jane’s was

 together again, complete with elaborate stage festivities and a booming soundsystem,